 In this week’s episode of Dynamic Discussions, we discuss why inspections for fall protection equipment are required and how often they should occur.

 Keeping workers safe is the top priority of any job site.
 That’s why it’s crucial to use the proper fall protection gear and equipment when working jobs at heights.
 Fall protection inspections are an important way to ensure your devices continue operating in their best condition.

 According to OSHA guidelines, fall protection equipment must undergo an annual inspection.
 Depending on your equipment and working conditions, you may need inspections more often.
 OSHA specifies that the annual inspection must be done by a competent person — an individual who has completed competent person training and is appointed by your employer.

 With daily pre-use inspections, you can catch instances of rust or deterioration more quickly and avoid work site incidents or dangers.
 These signs can indicate you may need a replacement sooner rather than later.

 If you need safety inspections completed, Malta Dynamics has you covered.
-We offer safety inspections as part of a basic on-site hazard analysis to ensure you and your crew have the proper equipment and protection systems in place.
+We offer fall safety inspections as part of basic on-site hazard analysis to ensure you and your crew have the proper equipment and protection systems in place.